rnur-consortium/rnur/core/SPECIFICATION.md

 This unrestricted total allocation model allows Sets 2+ to accommodate broad-spectrum fallback routing, high-density character transcoding, and custom font mapping overflows without polluting active Set 1 layout tracks.

+---

+### 3.5 Upstream Registry Synchronization & Diplomatic Safeguards

+Because RNUR shares physical PUA space with established upstream registries—primarily the Under-ConScript Unicode Registry (UCSUR) and the Standard Private Use Code-point Extensions (SPUCE)—the permanence of Set 1 allocations depends on cross-registry diplomacy.

+#### 3.5.1 The Fluidity Vulnerability
+RNUR recognizes that upstream authorities do not possess rigid structural stability policies for unallocated or "Reserved for Hacks" ranges.
+Historical precedents (such as the 2023 UCSUR allocation of ATH within previously reserved corporate zones) demonstrate that unmapped space is subject to sudden, un-notified upstream occupation.

+#### 3.5.2 Diplomatic Non-Aggression Protocols
+To transition Set 1 from a localized allocation model to a true Global Consensus Layer, the RNUR Architecture Group enforces a mandatory upstream registry treaty protocol:
+1. **Formal Reservation:** RNUR must maintain active, verified registration status within the master documentation of UCSUR and SPUCE for all claimed BMP, Plane 15, and Plane 16 sectors.
+2. **Conflict Resolution Vectors:** In the event that an upstream vendor proposes an allocation that overlaps with an active RNUR Set 1 script, RNUR will coordinate with the vendor to steer the upstream allocation into an RNUR `OPEN_SLOT` or trigger a defensive relocation before the upstream spec formalizes.

+#### 3.5.3 Upstream Collision Mitigation (The Last Resort)
+If a hostile or uncoordinated upstream allocation occurs that completely overwrites an occupied RNUR Set 1 coordinate pair $(1, C)$:
+* The affected script's historical data table entry will be appended with an emergency `UPSTREAM_COLLISION` flag.
+* The local pre-processor runtime engine will prioritize the RNUR Set 1 font asset layer over the native system string fallback to prevent text-rendering corruption within RNUR-compliant applications.

 ## 4. Character Property Protocol

 Every character submission under RNUR Set 1 must match the Unicode Character Database (UCD) properties to maintain strict parity with modern text-shaping engines (e.g., HarfBuzz).
 Implementations must specify the following data structures: